NBISweden/workshop-mlbiostatistics/session-regularization/session-regularization.md

 # Likelihood

-Likelihood is concerned with estimating how likely it is that a certain model or certain model parameters are the *true*.
+Likelihood is concerned with estimating how likely it is that a certain model or certain model parameter values are *true* ones.

 Consider a generative model, with parameters $\theta$, for how $X\rightarrow Y$.
 We would like to test if $\theta$ are good parameters.
 Given the model, we can compute
 $Pr[Y| X, \theta]$,